wpPlugins-io/Press-Elements/readme.txt

 = 1.6.1 =

 * Fix - Solve "Site Logo" link issue by changing the way the logo is loaded.
-* Tweak - Enhance "Image Accordion" widget with new image border controller.
+* Tweak - Enhance "Image Accordion" widget with new image border control.
 * Tweak - Update plugin setup process.

 = 1.6.0 =